atomist/sdm-pack-ecs/docs/configuration.md

 In order to make use of sdm-pack-ecs you will need a few things:

-* A valid AWS Access key and Secret key with access to create/update/delete tasks and deployments
+* A valid AWS Access key and Secret key with access to create/update/delete tasks and deployments (if not using credentials from metadata service with an IAM role)

-> Note: Currently this does not support assume role, a future version will

 * An existing ECS Cluster (EC2 or Fargate)

 ## SDM Configuration